Skip to main content

 Word 2013: Computer\HKEY_CURRENT_USER\Software\Policies\Microsoft\Office\15.0\common\signatures

-Word 2016: Computer\HKEY_CURRENT_USER\Software\Policies\Microsoft\Office\16.0\common\signatures
+Word 2016 (or later): Computer\HKEY_CURRENT_USER\Software\Policies\Microsoft\Office\16.0\common\signatures

 • Add or update these values: